-Begun in 2011 to celebrate being named a Blue Ribbon School of Excellence, the day honors the fourth vow of service taken by the Mercy nuns who staffed the school from its inception.
+Begun in 2011 to celebrate being named a Blue Ribbon School of Excellence, the day honors the fourth vow of service taken by the Sister of Mercy nuns who staffed the school from its inception.
 Following Mass, students in all grades participate in projects, both on and off campus, serving over twenty-three organizations.
 Thank you to the small army of volunteers, students, faculty, and staff who make this day possible each year!

 Past Project highlights:

 - Made 565 meals for the elderly and housebound (Senior Connections) in the Chamblee area.